openmapeditor/openmapeditor/README.md

 - **Routing:** Generate routes for driving, biking, and walking.
 - **Elevation Profiles:** Visualize the elevation of paths.
 - **Custom Styling:** Change colors and styles of map features.
+- **Strava Integration:** Connect your Strava account to view your activities on the map, download their original high-resolution GPX tracks, or duplicate them for editing.

 ---